PRIVACY OF STUDENT RECORDS AND FERPA

 Protection of Personally Identifiable Information (PII): The School employs office procedures and password-protected computer systems to ensure the security of paper and electronic records.
 The School does not disclose specifics of its internal security procedures to students or the general public to protect the effectiveness of those procedures.

 Access to social security numbers and other Personally Identifiable Information (PII) is strictly limited to those School Officials (see definition below) with a need-to-know.
-Each department director is responsible for enforcement of this policy with regard to the information within his/her office.
-The President will be responsible for overall control of information release and will resolve any disagreements and make final decisions as necessary in accordance with this Policy.
+Each vice president is responsible for enforcement of this policy with regard to the information within his/her functional area.
+The Vice President for Institutional Effectiveness will be responsible for overall control of information release and will resolve any disagreements and make final decisions, in collaboration with other School administrators, as necessary in accordance with this Policy.